 A discussion on what current research says about supporting students academically and behaviorally in incarcerated settings can be watched here.

-Homeless children and youth face the challenge of disrupted education and those who have a disability face additional challenges to learning and obtaining educational achievement.14 Children and youth who are homeless, compared to those who are not homeless:
+Children and youth experiencing homelessness face the challenge of disrupted education, and those who have a disability face additional challenges to learning and obtaining educational achievement.14 Children and youth who are homeless, compared to those who are not homeless:

 - Experience three times the rate of emotional and behavioral issues,